 How Much Water Should a Pregnant Woman Drink?

 We’ve all heard for many years now that you should aim to drink eight glasses (8-ounce) of water per day.
+Drinking water when pregnant is even more important.

 While this is still a good ‘general’ guide; I recommend that you pose this question (How much water should I drink when pregnant?) to your Dietitian or doctor.